qsimeon/worm-data-preprocess/README.md

 ```bash
 python preprocess.py
 ```
-*Downloading the neural data can take up to 10 minutes, depending on your download speed.*
+*Downloading the neural data should take approximately 10 minutes, depending on your download speed.*

-*Preprocessing all the data should take approximately 3-5 mins to run, depending* *on your hardware.
+*Preprocessing all the data should take approximately 12 mins to run, depending* *on your hardware.
 We recommend enabling multithreading in the `config.py` file to speed this up.*

 3. Once the data has been preprocessed, you will find the processed data in